CREATING OUR INFRASTRUCTURE

 Business networking is a marketing method by which business opportunities are created through networks of like-minded business people.
 There are several prominent business networking organizations that create models of networking activity that, when followed, allow the business person to build new business relationships and generate business opportunities at the same time.
 Our aim is to be that platform for Christian business men and women around the world.

-Imagine churches and businesses alike having the power of groups, like-minded, action-ready Kingdom citizens, and consumers that are able to go online and connect, group, and ultimately exert influence on a global scale.
+Imagine churches and businesses alike having the power of groups, like-minded, action-ready Kingdom citizens, and consumers that are able to go online and connect with believers, and ultimately exert influence on a global scale.
 Everyone uniting on this level be it political, community or commercial zoning against churches, aimed at everything from bringing down unethical bills to forcing suppliers to fork over discounts.”

 KOGI FUTURE GOALS

-We aim in the next 2-5 years to Partner with Kingdom Minded Leaders & Businesses in 20 different states and 5 countries.
+We aim in the next 2-5 years to Partner with Kingdom-Minded People, Leaders & Businesses in different states and countries.

 By 2020 KOGI International Impact will include a collective recession-proof economy, Kingdom Commerce infrastructure based on financial trade and bartering with other Kingdom Believers.
 The establishment of this system will facilitate self-reliance within the Kingdom of God for us to fuel and support each other.